KamitaniLab/feature-encoding/README.md

 ## Reproduction of Nonaka et al. (2021)

-Note: the encoding analysis with all units is very memory-intensive and only executable on HPCs with large RAM.
+Note: the encoding analysis with all units in each DNN layer is very memory-intensive and only executable on HPCs with large RAM.
+Less memory-intensive version will be added soon.

 ### Environment setup